serverlessworkflow/specification/specification.md

 ##### FunctionRef Definition

 `FunctionRef` definition can have two types, either `string` or `object`.
-If `string`, it defines the name of the referenced [function](#Function-Definition).
+If `string` type, it defines the name of the referenced [function](#Function-Definition).
-This can be used as a short-cut definition when you don't need to define any parameters, for example:
+This can be used as a short-cut definition when you don't need to define any other parameters, for example:

 ```json
 "functionRef": "myFunction"
 ```

+Note that if used with `string` type, the invocation of the function is synchronous.

 If you need to define parameters in your `functionRef` definition, you can define it with its `object` type which has the following properties: